 On July 30, Minnesota began reporting the total number of people tested instead of total specimens tested.
 This changed the state total by more than 173,000 tests for July 31.

 A spike observed in deaths in New Jersey and nationally in late June is due to New Jersey including over 1,800 probable deaths from earlier in the pandemic.

 Wyoming’s spike in late April is due to the inclusion of probable cases.

-Sources: Vaccination data is from the Centers for Disease Control and Prevention; Deaths, cases and hospitalization data is from state and local governments and health authorities; Reuters reporting; U.S. Navy; Testing and hospitalizations data from The COVID Tracking Project
+Sources: Vaccination data is from the Centers for Disease Control and Prevention; Deaths, cases and hospitalization data is from state and local governments, health authorities and Reuters reporting; Hospitalization data prior to August 1, 2020 is from The COVID Tracking Project